DeGMix: Efficient Multi-Task Dense Prediction with Deformable and Gating Mixer: Experiments

-\textbf{NYUD-v2.} We first evaluate our model on the NYUD-v2~\citep{NYUD2012} dataset, one of the most studied dense prediction datasets.
-The Comparisons with state-of-the-art models on the NYUD-v2 dataset are shown in Table~\ref{tab:stoa_nyud_v2}.
-We follow the evaluation protocol of prior works~\citep{NYUD2012,mqtrans_xy}.
-We report results comparison using five different backbones: HRNet18, Swin-T, Swin-S, Swin-B, and Swin-L. We demonstrate simultaneous performance improvements over prior work in having smaller parameters, a similar number of GFLOPs, and better semantic segmentation, depth estimation, surface normal and boundary detection accuracy.
-For example, a performance comparison between InvPT~\citep{InvPT_2022} and DeMTG proves the effectiveness of our framework.
-Besides this, DeMTG also consistently outperforms previous state-of-the-art Transformer-based models, such as MQTransformer~\citep{mqtrans_xy}, MTFormer~\citep{xu2022mtformer}, and InvPT~\citep{InvPT_2022}.
+\textbf{NYUD-v2.} We evaluate DeGMix on the NYUD-v2~\cite{NYUD2012} dataset, a widely used benchmark for multi-task dense prediction.
+Following the standard evaluation protocol~\cite{NYUD2012,mqtrans_xy}, we compare with state-of-the-art methods across multiple backbones, including HRNet18, Swin-T/S/B/L, and ViT-B/L. As shown in Table~\ref{tab:stoa_nyud_v2}, DeGMix consistently surpasses previous CNN- and Transformer-based models such as MQTransformer~\cite{mqtrans_xy}, MTFormer~\cite{xu2022mtformer}, InvPT~\cite{InvPT_2022}, and InvPT++~\cite{invpt++}.
 In addition, we also observe that using a Transformer as a backbone model is more promising compared to CNN as the backbone.
 Because Transformer-based and CNN-based models use similar Parameters, the former shows higher accuracy in all metrics.
-Specifically, our DeMTG using Swin-T obtains 47.20 mIoU (SemSeg) accuracy, which is +3.59 (47.20 vs. 43.61) higher than that of MQTransformer with the same Swin-T backbone and similar GFLOPs, while being more parameter efficient.
-We also find that DeMTG can substantially outperform InvPT~\citep{InvPT_2022} by 2.93 mIoU SemSeg (47.20 vs. 44.27), and we note DeMTG still beats it by +2.45 on $\Delta_m$ metric.
-MuIT shows an improvement with a 13.3\% increase in relative performance for semantic segmentation and an 8.54\% increase for depth tasks.
-While our origin DeMT achieves a 14.74\% and 9.43\% increase compared to MuIT~\citep{transfmult2022}.
-As shown in Figure~\ref{fig:params}, our method can outperform the state-of-the-art InvPT, which requires 4.3$\times$ more parameters compared to DeMTG.
-As expected, our DeMTG using Swin-L performs the best, with an almost +5.79 (57.55 vs. 51.76) mIoU improvement in the SemSeg task compared to InvPT~\citep{InvPT_2022}.
-In addition, we report the InvPT using ViT-L~\citep{ViT2021} as backbone performance.
-We again observe a performance gain than InvPT in SemSeg, Depth, and Bound task in Table~\ref{tab:stoa_nyud_v2}.
-The results demonstrate that, even in the different multi-task settings, our DeMTG has the potential to yield further performance gains.
-Across all task metrics, we find that DeMTG is significantly better than prior works while using fewer parameters.
-The comparison results show that our model also achieves good performance, evaluating the flexibility of our model.
-By comparison, our DeMTG achieves new records on the NYUD-v2~\citep{NYUD2012}, which are remarkably superior to previous CNNs and Transformers models in terms of all metrics.
+Specifically, our DeGMix using Swin-T obtains 47.30 mIoU (SemSeg) accuracy, which is +3.69 (47.30 $vs.$ 43.61) higher than that of MQTransformer with the same Swin-T backbone and similar FLOPs, while being more parameter efficient.
+We also find that DeGMix can substantially outperform InvPT~\cite{InvPT_2022} by 3.03 mIoU SemSeg (47.30 $vs.$ 44.27), and we note DeGMix still beats it by +1.75 on $\Delta_m$ metric.
+MuIT~\cite{transfmult2022} shows an improvement with a 13.3\% increase in relative performance for semantic segmentation and an 8.54\% increase for depth tasks.
+While our origin DeMT achieves a 14.74\% and 9.43\% increase compared to MuIT~\cite{transfmult2022}.
+As shown in Figure~\ref{fig:params}, our method can outperform the state-of-the-art InvPT, which requires 4.3$\times$ more parameters compared to DeGMix.
+As expected, our DeGMix using Swin-L performs the best, with an almost +5.79 (57.55 $vs.$ 51.76) mIoU improvement in the SemSeg task compared to InvPT~\cite{InvPT_2022}.
+In addition, we also report the performance of InvPT\cite{InvPT_2022} and InvPT++\cite{invpt++} with ViT-B and ViT-L~\cite{ViT2021} backbones, respectively.
+These results demonstrate that DeGMix achieves consistent gains across diverse multi-task benchmarks, surpassing prior methods with fewer parameters.
+The model exhibits strong flexibility and generalization, setting new state-of-the-art results on NYUD-v2~\cite{NYUD2012} and outperforming both CNN- and Transformer-based counterparts across all metrics.